apache/openwebbeans/readme/README.txt

 It can be run in the jetty web container via maven jetty plugin from source.
 Look at "Compile and Run Samples via Jetty&Tomcat Plugin" section.

-3) "EJB Sample Application" : Shows the usage of EJBs with embeddable OpenEJB in Tomcat.
-Firstly configure OpenEJB with Tomcat as explained above.
-Look at "Compile and Run Samples via Jetty&Tomcat Plugin" section.

-4) "EJB Telephone Application" : Shows the usage of OpenEJB resource injection service.
-Look at "Compile and Run Samples via Jetty&Tomcat Plugin" section.

-5) "JMS Injection Sample" : Show JMS injections.
+3) "JMS Injection Sample" : Show JMS injections.
 JMS injection currently uses ConnectionFactory as JMS connection factory jndi name.
 You can change this via configuration file.
 Look above explanation for how to configure JMS jndi.
 Also, JMS injection requires to use of a JMS provider.
 Generally Java EE servers contains